webaverse/docs/docs/index.md

 The Webaverse ecosystem is built on existing open web standards like WebXR, IPFS, and Ethereum.

+## 🧑 Users

+Check out [our user guides](./user-guides/index.md) to learn more about the Webaverse ecosystem, Metachromium and how to get started using it!

 ## ❤️ Contributing

 Contributions are welcome in the form of pull requests or issues.
 Please see [CONTRIBUTING.md](https://github.com/webaverse/docs/blob/master/CONTRIBUTING.md) for additional information.